 This pyramid also highlights the major differences between AI and Data Science.
 For instance, various companies look for pure AI roles like deep learning scientists or machine learning engineers.
-These positions are defined for products that are already developed and are in live.
-These roles may require knowledge of data science tools like Python and R, but may also require proper computer expertise.
+These positions are defined for products that are already developed and are in life.
+These roles may require knowledge of data science tools like Python and R but may also require proper computer expertise.

 Data Science vs. Artificial Intelligence: Key Highlight

 Now you know what Data Science and Artificial Intelligence mean.
 You’ve also come across the various responsibilities a Data Scientist and an AI engineer have.

 This brings us to the next part: Acquiring requisite skillsets.

 The very first step is to understand the desired skillsets for each of these roles.
 Here’s what you need to know:

 - Affluent with Statistics and Fundamentals

 - Proficient with programming languages R and Python

 - Understanding of Natural Language Processing (NLP)

 - Know how to use Big Data tools like Pig, Hive, and Hadoop